The Office of Fair Trading’s Role in Real Estate

 Listen to the REIQ Property Brief and hear even more from Victoria Thomson by clicking here!

-The OFT is the regulatory body for all marketplaces in Queensland and aims to create a safe and fair environment for all consumers.
+The Office of Fair Trading is the regulatory body for all marketplaces in Queensland and aims to create a safe and fair environment for all consumers.
 This is no different in real estate and Thomson says it’s necessary to keep consumers safe in this industry.

 “Our responsibilities for the real estate industry primarily involve ensuring that only appropriately qualified people get a licence and enter the industry.
 We also aim to ensure that those in the industry meet conduct and trust account requirements,” she says.